 Foresight — spell — — starter set card.
 An optional spell which is just good for all large decks.
 It helps you to increase the draw chance and even to draw an extra card.

-Lost Knowledge (!) — spell — , — starter set card, this deck consist only of spell and tactic support cards.
-This card gives you an opportunity to play your favourite card again.
+Lost Knowledge (!) — spell — , — starter set card, this deck consists only of spell and tactic support cards.
+This card gives you an opportunity to play your favorite card again.

 Retribution (!) — tactic — — starter set card.
 A very useful tactic card that allows you to save one of your key character.

-Salvation (!) — tactic — — this tactic is similar to Retribution, but take note that it saves your characters (has a Strength limit) and remains them on the battlefield, which means all bonuses and penalties also remain.
+Salvation (!) — tactic — — this tactic is similar to Retribution, but take note that it saves your characters (has a Strength limit) and keeps them on the battlefield, which means all bonuses and penalties also remain unchanged.

-This deck is well-balanced even if you didn’t manage to kill your opponent in the beginning of the game, though the early pressure it provides is very dangerous and opponent can be in a big trouble.
-And even if it managed to withstand the early attack, such creatures as Ajax or Goliath could cause further problems.
+This deck is well-balanced and it’s okay if you don’t manage to kill your opponent in the beginning of the game.
+It provides an early pressure, which is very dangerous, and the opponent find himself in a big trouble.
+And even if you manage to withstand the early attack, such creatures as Ajax or Goliath can cause further problems.
 In addition to quick and powerful characters, and good supportive units, this deck is full of useful support cards that are able to either finish enemies off or save your characters from death.